Tips to help you drive in the snow this winter

 - Test the battery strength.

-- Make sure hoses and fan belts and all components are working properly.
+- Make sure hoses, fan belts and all components are working properly.

 - Consider changing the spark plugs.